8emmanuel/spotify_top100_2018_analysis/README.md

 The goal is to uncover patterns, trends, and characteristics that define the most popular songs of the year 2018.

 Skills Demonstrated:
-Data cleaning & preprocessing
+Data cleaning & preprocessing,
-Exploratory data analysis
+Exploratory data analysis,
-Feature understanding
+Feature understanding,
-Correlation analysis
+Correlation analysis,
-Visualisation (Matplotlib & Seaborn)
+Visualisation (Matplotlib & Seaborn),
-Insight interpretation
+Insight interpretation &
-Storytelling with data
+Storytelling with data.